List of ambassadors of the United States to Iraq: List

-The American embassy in Baghdad remained closed until 2000 when it was staffed by Japanese diplomats working in proxy with the U.S. No new Ambassador or Chargé d'Affaires was appointed until after the Second Gulf War.
-However the U.S. Interests Section was opened at the Polish embassy in January, 1991.
-The Polish embassy represented interests of the U.S. until July 13, 2004.
+Diplomatic relations were again severed due to the Gulf War.
+The American embassy in Baghdad remained closed until 2000 when it was staffed by Japanese diplomats working in proxy with the U.S. No new ambassador or chargé d'affaires was appointed until after the Second Gulf War.
+However the U.S. interests section was opened at the Polish embassy in January 1991.
+The Polish embassy represented the interests of the U.S. until July 13, 2004.